How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 As a small business owner, there are several key features in Google Search Console that you should pay close attention to:

-• Performance Report: Monitor which search queries bring traffic to your site and how users interact with your content.
+• Performance Report: Monitor which search queries bring traffic to which pages, and which pages on your website are getting the most/least clicks and impressions..

-• Coverage Report: Ensure that all important pages are indexed and fix any errors or issues that may arise.
+• Pages Report: Ensure that all important pages are indexed and fix any errors or issues that may arise.

 Common Mistakes to Avoid When Setting Up Google Search Console